Chartered Institution of Civil Engineering Surveyors: Collaboration

 In 1992, CICES became the first associated institution of the Institution of Civil Engineers (ICE) and together formed two joint boards to provide and disseminate surveying knowledge and expertise; the Geospatial Engineering Board and the Commercial Management Board.
 Uren and Price considered the 1997 book The Management of Setting Out in Construction to be one of the most important practice guides published by the Geospatial Engineering Board.
 CICES also has reciprocal membership agreements in place with the ICE.

-Since the 1980s CICES has worked with The Survey Association and the Royal Institute of Chartered Surveyors, together forming the Survey Liaison Group, to provide leadership for the UK survey industry including organisation of the annual GeoBusiness conference and publication and endorsement of technical guidance.
-Members of CICES are eligible for direct entry to the Royal Institute of Chartered Surveyors.
+Since the 1980s CICES has worked with The Survey Association and the Royal Institution of Chartered Surveyors, together forming the Survey Liaison Group, to provide leadership for the UK survey industry including organisation of the annual GeoBusiness conference and publication and endorsement of technical guidance.
+Members of CICES are eligible for direct entry to the Royal Institution of Chartered Surveyors.

 CICES and the Association for Geographic Information (AGI) have agreed specialist discipline competencies for membership of CICES through the Geographic Information Science (GIS) route.